 Coaching helped them to investigate their habits and attitudes towards money, as well as offering practical ways of dealing with money better.
 The success of previous projects suggests that it will have a positive impact on the rest of their lives.

 Fran, a tenant for over 30 years, had never missed a rent payment, until recently.
-Her social housing officer, Evie, realied that this was unusual and wanted to check that everything was OK.
+Her social housing officer, Evie, knew this was unusual and wanted to check that everything was OK.
 When Fran explained, Evie suggested this project could help.
-Fran was skeptical and a bit nervous, but agreed to try it.
+Fran was skeptical and very nervous, but agreed to try it.

 Fran works part-time and gets some benefits, for dependent children.
 Her husband died a couple of years ago, leaving her emotionally and financially bereft.
 While her husband was alive, they had enough money to do what they pleased.
 However, now she was finding it difficult to make ends meet.

 She had never been in debt, believing that if you didn’t have the money, you did without.
-However, recently she had taken out a couple of loans and had an overdraft that was creeping upwards each month.
+However, recently she had taken out a couple of loans and had an overdraft that was creeping upwards monthly.

 This made her feel ill.
 She wasn’t sleeping well.
 Money was the first thing she thought of when she woke up and the last thing she thought of at night.
 She was constantly worried about money and felt sick when she thought about her debts.